 Based on the weekly topping line (across the August 2018 and May 2020 highs), there was some weekly topping line resistance into the 7.30 area that was also reinforced by historic weekly Oscillator resistance from 2018 (MA-41 plus 0.8655.)
-While that moves up to the 7.39 area this week, the next extended weekly Oscillator threshold based on more recent activity is not until the 7.52-7.56 area this week (rising 0.04 per week.)
+While that moves up to the 7.39 area this week, the next extended weekly Oscillator threshold based on more recent activity is not until the 7.56-7.60 area next week (rising 0.04 per week.)

-While Closing last week back below 7.35 seemed constructive for the LIRA, reversing that up to 7.37 area this morning even as other emerging currencies strengthen is problematic.
-As noted previous, any sustained reversal of its recent weakness likely requires USD/TRY to fail back below recent weekly trading lows in the 7.19 area.
+While Closing last week back below 7.35 seemed constructive for the LIRA, reversing that up to 7.37 area early this week and maintaining it into today even as other emerging currencies had strengthened is problematic.
+The As noted previous, any sustained reversal of recent weakness likely requires USD/TRY to fail back below recent weekly trading lows in the 7.19 area.